Debido1/Covid-Data-Exploration-with-SQL/README.md

 The global percentage death was 1.015 percent

-United States, India, France, and Brazil had the total number of confirmed cases.
+United States, India, France, and Germany had the highest number of total cases

 United States, Brazil, India, Russia and Mexico recorded the highest deaths.